andrepereira/mysystem/README.md

 # mysystem
-Configurations frommy personal system (Debian 7 x86)
+Configurations from my personal system (Debian 7 x86)

+Scripts and more from my Linux workstation